You want smart political talk without the meltdowns?

 No wonder why we're stealing from our kids and grandkids who are robbing their future.

-Anyway, you write you make great points, Desiree.
+Anyway, you make great points, Desiree.

 God bless you.